Transfer Equipment

 Frequently Asked Questions about Transfer Equipment

-Transfer equipment refers to devices used to move patients from one location to another, such as from a bed to a wheelchair or stretcher.
-It ensures safe and efficient transfers.
+Transfer equipment refers to a category of medical devices designed to help caregivers safely move patients from one surface to another, such as from a bed to a wheelchair or a tub to a bench.
+These tools reduce the risk of injury for both patients and caregivers during repositioning and transport.

 Recently viewed